ufal/UMR/doc/eventive-concepts.md

 ### Events vs. non-events

-1. **All verbs** (both action verbs and statives) in all their occurrences (in predication, modification, and reference) denote **events**.
+1. Tentatively, **all verbs** (both action verbs and statives) in all their occurrences (in predication, modification, and reference) **are annotated as events**.
 2. Based on [UMR lists](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit?gid=1927108453#gid=1927108453), sheet "Abstract Rolesets"
    - **reifications** ... events
    - **discourse relations/reifications** ... events
-     (!!! the only exception is "but-91", similarly as other discourse relations, sheet "Abstract concepts"!!!)
+     !!! exception: "but-91" and "unexpected-co-occurrence-91" !!!
+     !!! the discourse relations from the "Abstract concepts" sheet are also non-events!!!
    - **non-prototypical pred rolesets** (9 non-verbal predicates) ... events
    - **implicit rolesets** ... some are events, some not :-((
    preliminary classification:
-       - events: corelate-91, have-degree-91, include-91, infer-91, resemble-91, have-experience-91
+       - events: corelate-91, have-degree-91, include-91, infer-91, resemble-91, have-experience-91, say-91
        - non-events: everything else

 See below for Julia's comments!

+---
+---
+---

 ### Consequences of being designated an 'event' in UMR